wit-ai/wit-ios/README.md

 @optional

 /**
- Called when your story triggers an action and includes any new entities from Wit.
+ DEPRECATED: Called when your story triggers an action and includes any new entities from Wit.
 Update session.context with any keys required for the next step of the story and return it here, wit-ios-sdk will automatically perform the next converse request for you and call the appropriate delegate method.

  @param action The action to perform, as specified in your story.
  @param entities Any entities Wit found, as specified in your story.